lightlace/cpp-docs.de-de/docs/parallel/amp/reference/extent-class.md

 ##  <a name="operator_eq"></a>Operator =

-Kopiert den Inhalt eines anderen "Block"-Objekts in dieses Objekt.
+Kopiert den Inhalt eines anderen Objekts der "Extent" in dieses Objekt.

 ### <a name="syntax"></a>Syntax